getodk/docs/odkx-src/sync-endpoint-cloud-setup.rst

 Setting up a virtual machine
 """"""""""""""""""""""""""""

 1. First, click on the :guilabel:`Virtual Machines` button underneath the **Azure Services** section on the portal.
-Then, click on :guilabel:`Add` to create a new virtual machine.
+Then, click on :guilabel:`Create` to create a new virtual machine.

   .. image:: /img/setup-azure/azure1.png
    :width: 600